Seagate/cortx-motr/doc/dev/ldrr2/usecases/motr_r2_design.md

 All the failure handling maps to DG failure in Motr.

 ## 3.2:Network-Failure-Analysis
-With respect of motr following category of newtowork failure can occur:
+With respect of motr following category of newtwork failure can occur:

 | **Failure Type** | **Motr  Motr Action** |
 | ---------------- | --------------------- |